Exunys/Wall-Hack/README.md

 If none of these solutions work, check if your exploit is supported (read the **Notices** part).
 If the script still doesn't work, contact Exunys & report the problem you are experiencing in detail.

 Check if your exploit is supported [here](https://github.com/Exunys/Wall-Hack/blob/main/Resources/Scripts/Support%20Checker.lua).

-Make sure you have `Debug` enabled in `getgenv().WallHack.Settings.Debug`.
-It should be set to `true` by default but incase it isn't, set it to `true`.
-This will print out incase your exploit does not support the script, any incoming errors and etc. If the script fails to run it should print out (in yellow text) `ED_WH_ERROR: Your Error Message Here`.
-Incase theres a unique (not repeated and meaningless) error which completely breaks the script and prevents it from running, please screenshot that error, find Exunys' contact information and send them the screenshot.
-The bug would probably be fixed as soon as possible.
 ## Functions
 This script includes built-in functions to control the Wall Hack.
 The functions can be accessed by indexing **Functions** in the Environment.
 Example: